Trump: Immigrants should not get welfare for five years

 Mexican officials have repeatedly said they will not pay for the wall.

-The surprise immigration policy announcement came during an hour-long speech in which a free-wheeling Trump, standing in front of banners that flaunted "Promises Made" and "Promises Kept," focused on what he portrayed as wins already notched and victories his supporters could relish in the future.
+The surprise immigration policy announcement came during an hour-long speech in which a free-wheeling Trump, standing in front of banners that touted "Promises Made" and "Promises Kept," focused on what he portrayed as wins already notched and victories his supporters would relish in the future.

+The successes that were top of mind for Trump included Republican congressional wins on Tuesday night in Georgia and South Carolina — prompting the president to deride media coverage that he said had imagined a Democratic victory.